 The civil servants at the Interior ministry too are on strike, over pensions, pay and abusive treatment as civilians on the hands of the police officers.
 These civil servants’ strike is happening, following a national strike by the police corporals, over pay, work conditions, ill treatment by the officers.
 The corporals were also demanding an end to military tribunals in the police force.

 Make no mistake, Mubarak’s interior ministry is still alive and well.
 We smashed it on the Friday of Anger and dealt some strong blows to it, including the March 2011 raids against SS offices.
 We’ve smacked the pigs’ asses on several occasions including the mini uprising in November 2011.
-But still, the Central Security Forces, SS (or what’s now called Homeland Security) and most of the repression machine is intact, and moreover is now receiving the direct help of the army’s military police and intelligence services.
+But still, the Central Security Forces, SS (or what’s now called National Security Sector) and most of the repression machine is intact, and moreover is now receiving the direct help of the army’s military police and intelligence services.

 As we continue to organize and fight against the interior ministry, in an effort to dissolve it and replace it with a different form of policing, such strikes and mutinies by the conscripts, corporals and civil servants should be supported by the revolutionary forces to create more fractures in this repression machine.

 Central Security Forces in Obour are now on mutiny, following the the death of one of their colleagues, reportedly tortured by an officer.
 The conscripts have stormed the gates of their camp, and cut the Cairo – Ismailia road.
 In the video above, they are even chanting a famous UWK anti-police song!